vechema/evoscape/tutorial/tutorial012.md

 * Move lots of map generation to MapGenerator class
   * updateImage method
 * In setupTiles method, embed tile loops in chunk loops
-  * Not sure why the added loops
-  * Not sure why using chunkNumber 4
+  * Instead of a single chunk of 32x32 tiles, the world is 3x3 chunk of 32x32 tiles.
+So the world is 96x96
+  * Chunk 4 is the middle chunk of the 3x3, so only that one gets land
+  * All chunks other than 4 (the middle) get just water
-* codeTiles also adds for loop chunks, also not sure why
+* codeTiles also adds for loop chunks
 * add accesser to chunk at Vector2 pos

 # MapGenerator